Anant/example-apache-spark-and-datastax-astra/Job/README.md

 2. `../sbt/bin/sbt`

 ## Step 7: Edit Values in `spark-cassandra/src/main/scala/spark-cassandra.scala`
-1. Insert your specific configs in lines
+1. Insert your specific configs and credentials in lines 12-16
 2. Save the file

 ## Step 8: Build Fat JAR
-1. Run `sbt assembly` in sbt server to build jar
+1. Run `assembly` in sbt server to build the JAR

-## Step 9: Run Spark-Submit and Run a Job on DataStax Astra
+## Step 9: Run First Spark-Submit Job to Create and Seed `leaves_by_tag` and `tags` tables
 1. If not already: `cd spark-3.0.1-bin-hadoop2.7`
 2. Insert your specific database name in the spot designated below
 3. Run the block in terminal to run the Spark Job